By using cloud - init,you can perform a variety of configuration tasks.

 Depending on the requirements of your datasource,edit the

-file.
-You can also add the following directive tothecloud.cfg
+meta-datafile.
+You can also add the following directive tothecloud.cfgfile or thecloud.cfg.ddirectory: -

 add the

-directive,specifying the location.
-The following sample sets thelocale
+localedirective,specifying the location.
+The following sample sets thelocaletoja_JP(Japan) withUTF-8encoding.

 #cloud - config locale: ja_JP.UTF-8